 What will happen in therapy?

-In our first session, I will gather information about your mood, your relationships, and what goals you have in mind.
+In our first session, we will gather information about your mood, your relationships, and what goals you have in mind.
 We will develop a treatment plan focused on meeting these goals using evidenced-based practices such as cognitive behavioral therapy.
-Therapy will be a time for you to explore feelings, their possible origin, and practice new ways to react and cope.
+Therapy will be a time for you to explore feelings, possible origins, and practice new ways to react and cope.

 What types of problems can you help me with?